Open to roles · San Francisco

 I'm a full-stack engineer in San Francisco, seven-plus years in.
 I started at Salesforce in 2017, worked through Total Brain and Front, then went out on my own in 2022.
 The thread across all of it: I like the seam where engineering meets the customer, and I like owning a system from the database up to the conversation a user has with it.

 At Total Brain I was the engineering point of contact on enterprise customer-success and sales calls while owning the integrations and a MSSQL-to-DynamoDB migration.
 That's where I learned the "Forward Deployed Engineer" job description is real work, not a title.
-Today I run the whole Brad Paws stack solo: a TypeScript monorepo on a 19-table D1 schema with 1,500+ tests, and durable calendar sync on Cloudflare Workflows.
-I published an AI security audit because the agent sits in front of a billing system.
+Today I run the whole Brad Paws stack solo: a TypeScript monorepo on a 23-table D1 schema with near-100% server test coverage, and durable calendar sync on Cloudflare Workflows.

-What I want next is a Forward Deployed, Solutions, or Software Engineer role in SF at a company shipping AI that's load-bearing.
+What I want next is a Product Engineer or Software Engineer role at a Series B+ company in SF shipping AI that's load-bearing (I'm also open to Forward Deployed Engineer roles where the JD's actual stack fits).
 I'm most useful turning a customer ask into a working system, then keeping the trust that earns you the next one.
+After nearly four years running Brad Paws solo, I'm looking for a team to build with, not another solo build.

-I'm interviewing for Forward Deployed Engineer, Solutions Engineer, and Software Engineer roles in San Francisco.
+I'm interviewing for Product Engineer and Software Engineer roles (and selectively Forward Deployed Engineer) at Series B+ companies in San Francisco.
 Best fit is a team that puts engineers in front of customers and ships AI the product actually leans on.
 Fastest reply is email.

 → Email Brad